flutter/website/src/get-started/install/macos.md

   [install `git` separately][].

 {{site.alert.important}}
-  If you're installing on an [Apple Silicon Mac][], you must also have the Rosetta translation environment available, which you can install manually by running:
+  If you're installing on an [Apple Silicon Mac][], you must have the Rosetta translation environment available for [some ancillary tools].
+  You can install this manually by running:
   ```terminal
   $ sudo softwareupdate --install-rosetta --agree-to-license
   ```